tramarobin/fctSnPM/README.md

 The type of ANOVA (if required) and post-hoc tests are chosen regarding the independent or repeated measure effects given in parameters.
 The function automatically adapts to 1D and 2D data.

+Update from the JOSS version : The pressure update on November 14th, 2022 What's new:
+- On 1D plots: Inputs to draw vertical (`yLine`) and horizontal (`xLine`) lines and display vertical (`yGrid`) and horizontal (`xGrid`) grids.
+- On 2D plots: Inputs to use the "equal axis" (`equalAxis`) and "delete axis" (`deleteAxis`) plot options to have a better visualization of the pressure data.
+Input (`statLimit`) to threshold the statistical tests (ANOVA F-value and Post-hoc t-value) graph to the maximal value and not the statistical threshold
+These inputs have been included in fctSnPM, onlyPlot, and saveNplot functions.
+New examples `D1_ANOVA1rm_GridLine.m` and `D2_ANOVA2rm_Pressure.m` explain how to use thiese new inputs.

 The general usage is:
 ```matlab
 snpmAnalysis=fctSnPM(data, independantEffects, repeatedMeasuresEffects, varargin)
 ```

 ## Table of contents ##
 - [Warnings](#Warnings)